 Inside Frontierland’s 200-foot rocky outcropping resembling the scenery in Monument Valley is a zippy coaster ride offering visitors a peek at the mining country of the Old West.
-Disney rounded up an amazing assortment of old mining equipment to give a taste of the gold rush to this blast of an attraction.
+Disney rounded up a fantastic assortment of old mining equipment to give a taste of the gold rush to this blast of an attraction.
 A new interactive queue passes through the mining company’s offices, into the explosives room packed with sticks of dynamite, through the foreman’s office for a look down into the mine, and then a test of the ventilation system with an “auto canary” for safety purposes.

-Finally you’ll board a fifteen-car “runaway” mining train led by a puffing and chugging engine for a wild journey through creepy bat caves, steaming geysers, bubbling mud pots, hazardous rockslides, rumbling earthquakes, and collapsing mine shafts.
+Finally, you’ll board a fifteen-car “runaway” mining train led by a puffing and chugging engine for a wild journey through creepy bat caves, steaming geysers, bubbling mud pots, hazardous rockslides, rumbling earthquakes, and collapsing mine shafts.
 The details whip by so quickly you’ll have difficulty absorbing them all.
-For those who like speed but not big drops this is your coaster; there are plenty of curves and small dips, but all in all you’ll find it fairly tame and loads of rip roarin’ fun.
+For those who like speed but not big drops, this is your coaster; there are plenty of curves and small dips, but all in all you’ll find it fairly tame and loads of rip roarin’ fun.

 4-minute ride.
 Minimum height: 40 inches.
 Not recommended for expectant mothers or those with back or neck problems.
 Children under the age of seven must be accompanied by an adult.